geerlingguy/packer-boxes/README.md

 # Midas' Cattle Factory

-This project contains the Packer build configurations for all golden cave VM images used at Currenthost.
+This project contains the Packer build configurations for all golden calf VM images used at Currenthost.

 Each box builds a minimal base box for use with VirtualBox.